-- In a large bowl, whisk flour, salt, baking powder and water until batter is thoroughly combined.
-Add chopped cabbage, some of the bacon, shrimp, some of the green onions and egg, then toss to thoroughly coat.
+- In a large bowl, whisk flour, salt, baking powder and water until the batter is thoroughly combined.
+Add chopped cabbage, some bacon, shrimp, some green onions and egg, then toss to thoroughly coat.

 - Heat vegetable oil in a skillet over medium heat.
-Pour the batter into the skillet, enough to make about 4 inch circle.
-Cover and cook for 4 minutes or until bottom is brown.
+Pour the batter into the skillet, enough to make about a 4-inch circle.
+Cover and cook for 4 minutes or until the bottom is brown.
 Flip and continue to cook for a few minutes.
 While cooking the other side, top with remaining bacon slices.